 How Can You Afford an Auto Accident Attorney?

-The auto accident attorneys at the Michael Jeffcoat Firm work on a contingency fee basis, so that we only get paid if we are able to successfully recover compensation for you.
+The auto accident attorneys at The Jeffcoat Firm work on a contingency fee basis, so that we only get paid if we are able to successfully recover compensation for you.
 Many people think that hiring an attorney is not worthwhile because it costs so much money.
 Yet, the reality is that you will usually end up with far more compensation with an attorney, even after paying the contingency fee, than you would without one.
 The national average is a recovery of 3.5% more in compensation with an attorney than without an attorney.

 Does Hiring an Attorney Mean That Your Case is Going to Court?

 It is not necessary to go to court to recover compensation, and hiring an attorney does not mean that the case is going to end up in a courtroom.
 Some cases may require this, but the vast majority are settled without the necessity of a trial.
 When you hire an attorney, you are not doing so because you want your case to go to court, but because you want to recover the maximum compensation that is owed to you, and an attorney can help you to accomplish this.

 In many cases, the insurance company will only take you seriously once you’ve obtained legal representation.
 Furthermore, it is in everyone’s best interest to settle the claim without going to court.
 This is because court is expensive and time consuming.
 The insurance company doesn’t want to go to court, and neither do you.
 This motivates both sides to be reasonable with their negotiations so that you can recover a fair amount of compensation.